 Is that trip to Capri or Cote d’Azur out of your budget?
 Get your Mediterranean fix on the sun-drenched beaches of Albania.

 It’s also free from the crowds that plague Rome in the summer, making it an excellent choice for those want to travel to Europe during high season.

 Albania’s coastal towns are known for their Greek ruins, warm seas and empty beaches.
 Plus, eating out at a local restaurant with drinks will only cost you about EUR 10 per day.

 But no trip would be complete without visiting Saranda.
 It’s home to the Blue Eye Spring, famous for its crystal clear azure waters.
 There’s plenty of affordable accommodation nearby, ranging from backpackers to hotels with private beaches.

-Average Costs in Greece for Budget to Mid-Range Travellers
+Average Costs in Albania for Budget to Mid-Range Travellers

 - Daily budget: R 291.00 – R 680.00

 - Average food budget per day: R 85.00 – R 206.00

 - Total cost for one week: R 2,040.00 – R 4,795.00